 UPS Battery recycling has been part of our phone system recycling activities since 1999.
-Large phone systems such as Siemens Realitis, iSDX, Meridian Option 61 and 81 are typically protected by large banks of car-sized lead-acid back-up batteries, usually installed in a dedicated “power cabinet”.
+Large phone systems such as Siemens Realitis, iSDX, Meridian Option 61 and 81 are typically protected by large banks of car-sized lead-acid back-up batteries.
+They are usually installed in a dedicated “power cabinet”.

-Good news!
-UPS battery recycling is something of a recycling success story, with typically over 90% of waste back-up batteries being processed and turned back into errm. …well…..batteries!
+UPS battery recycling is something of a recycling success story.
+Typically over 90% of waste back-up batteries are processed and turned back into errm. …well…..batteries again!

-Bad news;- By law, they require special handling, documentation and disposal, as they are classed by The Environment Agency as hazardous waste.
+By law, they require special handling, documentation and disposal.
+They are classed by The Environment Agency as hazardous waste.

-More Bad News;- They can kill you.
+They can kill you.
 When connected in series in a 16-unit cabinet, they have enough combined current to power an heavy duty industrial electric motor, around 400AH. (around 30 times your mains current, but lethal DC, of course.)
 Even when assumed discharged, they have to be handled with appropriate tools and personal protective equipment.
 (Ask us how we know…) We could show you what this current does to a spanner.
-We keep it as a warning to ourselves.
+We keep the burnt item as a warning to ourselves.

-Typically, they are lead-acid-gel in type, so there’s no nasty liquid acid sloshing about.
+Typically, they are lead-acid-gel in type.There’s no nasty liquid acid sloshing about.
 However, specialist spill kits need to be on hand, and a full method statement and risk assessment issued.
 You’ll need decent wheeled equipment to move them out of the building.

-Now, a metals recycler would love to just pick them up on a pallet, but they should not be let loose in your server room to disconnect them.
+Now, a typical scrap merchant would love to just pick them up on a pallet.
+However, they should not be let loose in your server room to disconnect them.
 They are unlikely to know what to do.
 Or want to do it.

-And the average comms/IT manager or site electrician will have a rough idea on how to disconnect them, but not be equipped for the manual handling, safe working procedures, and disposal.
+Furthermore, the average comms/IT manager or site electrician will have a rough idea on how to disconnect them.
+However, they would not be equipped for the manual handling, safe working procedures, and disposal.

-But we have developed an odd combination of skills that covers all aspects of their disconnection, removal, documentation, and recycling.
-And, as there’s often some value in them, this can offset any labour and transport costs involved.
+We have developed an odd combination of skills that covers all aspects of their disconnection, removal, documentation, and recycling.
+Finally, as there’s often some value in them, this can partly offset any labour and transport costs involved.

-And their sides can begin to distort, changing the dead-straight sides into the curves of a pregnant guinea pig.
+Their sides can begin to distort, changing the dead-straight sides into the curves of a pregnant guinea pig.
 Plastic cases go very brittle indeed, pieces flying off like shrapnel if damaged.
-Or adhere to shelves.
-Or each other.
-And they are heavy.
+They also adhere to shelves, and also to each other.
+At around 25-30 Kgs each, they are heavy.
 Very heavy.
 A typical 16-cell stack is close to half a tonne.
 We always try to use wheeled equipment, but occasionally we’ve had to lug them out of tight corners by sheer grunt and sweat.

-So, in UPS Battery recycling, over 90% are recycled.
-Watch how this is done here.
-Compare and contrast with the tonnes of nickel-cadmium domestic “AA” batteries simply tossed into domestic waste each year.
+UPS Battery recycling – it’s a green success story., Watch how this is done here.
+However, compare and contrast with the tonnes of nickel-cadmium domestic “AA” batteries simply tossed into domestic waste each year.
 One of the classic paradoxes of recycling; Joe Public can get away with doing naughty things with waste that most of us recycling professionals would be prosecuted over.